w3f/polkadot-wiki/docs/learn/learn-governance.md

 to support it - this action is called *endorsing*.
 The proposal with the highest amount of bonded support will be selected to be a referendum in the next voting cycle.

-Note that this may be different from the absolute number of endorsements; for instance, three accounts bonding {{ polkadot: 20 DOT each would "outweigh" ten accounts bonding a single DOT each :polkadot }}{{ kusama: 3 KSM each would "outweigh" six accounts bonding 0.5 KSM each }}.
+Note that this may be different from the absolute number of seconds; for instance, three accounts bonding {{ polkadot: 20 DOT each would "outweigh" ten accounts bonding a single DOT each :polkadot }}{{ kusama: 3 KSM each would "outweigh" six accounts bonding 0.5 KSM each }}.